rolance110/GraphRAG/README.md

 # GraphRAG Practice Lab

-This repository is a self-contained playground for learning graph-based retrieval-augmented generation (GraphRAG).
-The code avoids external APIs and keeps the NLP components lightweight so you can focus on how knowledge graphs strengthen retrieval.
+GraphRAG Practice Lab is a self-contained playground for understanding how knowledge graphs strengthen retrieval-augmented generation (RAG).
+Every component ships with transparent, lightweight implementations so you can inspect the full pipeline and progressively swap in production-ready alternatives.

-## Why GraphRAG
+## Project Overview

+**Goals**
+- demystify graph-aware retrieval by walking through a complete, reproducible pipeline
-- **Structured reasoning**: knowledge graphs hold entities and relationships explicitly, enabling multi-hop traversal that dense vectors alone often miss.
+- highlight where graphs add explainability and multi-hop reasoning beyond dense vectors
+- provide modular hooks so you can iterate on individual stages without rewriting the system

+**Key Features**
+- Structured reasoning via explicit entities and relationships
-- **Explainability**: every answer cites the graph trail that gathered supporting evidence.
+- End-to-end transparency: every answer surfaces the supporting trail
-- **Modularity**: each stage (chunking, extraction, graph building, retrieval, synthesis) can be swapped independently as your skills grow.
+- Drop-in extensibility across chunking, extraction, embedding, graph building, retrieval, and synthesis

-## What You Build
+### Pipeline at a Glance

 ```
 documents -> chunks -> entity extraction -> graph construction